doritoes/Macmini-Labs/A1347/8_Proxmox.md

 # Proxmox on the Intel Mac mini
 In this step, we will be installing Proxmox and put it through its paces.
-We will be installating Proxmox two ways and testing traditional VMs as well as LXC Linux containers
+We will be installating Proxmox two ways and testing traditional VMs as well as LXC Linux containers.
+The limited resources limit us to only the smallest images.

 There are two ways and different reasons to use them
 - Bare metal - install proxmox directly